-Shared device mode is a feature of Azure Active Directory that allows you to build applications that support frontline workers and enable shared device mode on the devices deployed to them.
+Shared device mode is a feature of Azure Active Directory (Azure AD) that allows you to build and deploy applications that support frontline workers and educational scenarios that require shared Android and iOS devices.

 Supporting multiple users on devices designed for one user

-Azure Active Directory enables these scenarios with a feature called shared device mode.
+Azure AD enables these scenarios with a feature called shared device mode.

 Introducing shared device mode

-As mentioned, shared device mode is a feature of Azure Active Directory that enables you to:
+As mentioned, shared device mode is a feature of Azure AD that enables you to:

-- Deploy devices to frontline workers and turn on shared device mode
+- Deploy devices to frontline workers with apps that support shared device mode.

 Build applications that support frontline workers